Frank Matcham: Entry into the Robinson family business

 In around 1875, soon after the completion of Singer's house, Matcham secured a job with J. T. Robinson's office in London.
 The employment allowed Matcham to become more familiar with what Matcham's biographer Brian Mercer Walker calls, "theatre design of a high order".
 Matcham's time under Robinson was brief; Robinson died unexpectedly at the family home in Bloomsbury Square, London, in 1877, shortly after Matcham's marriage to Robinson's daughter, Maria, on 9 July.
 Matcham was entrusted by the family to continue with Robinson's designs which included the refurbishment of the Elephant and Castle Theatre, as well as the modifications to the Cambridge Music Hall in Shoreditch.

-By the mid-1870s around 137 theatre fires had been reported in the United Kingdom which prompted parliament to create the Metropolis Management and Building Act (1878) which established safety rules for developers to adhere to.
+By the mid-1870s around 137 theatre fires had been reported in the United Kingdom which prompted parliament to create the Metropolis Management and Building Acts Amendment Act 1878 which established safety rules for developers to adhere to.
 Matcham found the rules to be problematic; because of them, the Elephant and Castle Theatre project had to be extended by six months.

-In 1882 Matcham took on the redesign of the Grand Theatre in Islington.
+In 1882 Matcham took on the redesign of the Grand Theatre, Islington.
 It was an important project for him: it was the first to be designed using unobstructed sightlines to the stage and was notable for its holding capacity, and prompt construction, something for which he latterly became known in architectural circles.
 The Grand was revolutionary in its design; it was used as an educational showpiece to amateur architects and it was often visited and commented on by architectural critics and journalists.
 In one of the three volumes, entitled Modern Opera Houses and Theatres, which were published between 1896 and 1898, the author Edwin Sachs made reference to the Grand's "good sighting and acoustics of the auditorium, economy of space and cost, and rapidity of execution".
 Matcham's improvement of sightlines were a result of his use of cantilevered steel.
 This new design allowed for the balconies to protrude into the auditorium without the use of the supporting pillars which increased seating capacity and gave the audience better views of the stage.
 It was a design that Matcham patented and incorporated into all his future theatrical designs.

 The Paragon in Mile End, East London, in 1882, was Matcham's next major project.
 The design was one of importance, according to Walker, as it showed a great emphasis on the ventilation system—the first of its kind—which used a sun burner in the roof and warm air ducts, 6 ft above ground level, which emitted draughts.
 The builders of the theatre, Crowder and Payne, advertised the venue as being "the best-ventilated theatre in London".
 It opened in May the following year to much praise for its achievements in audience comfort.
 The success of the Paragon allowed Matcham to open up his own office in Belfast in 1884.